nblo/chargingstation-data/README.md

 # Overview

 The projects' goal is to dynamically model the occupancy of charging stations in Germany.
-The data is gathered from the [chargecloud API](https://www.chargecloud.de/), a German E-Mobility company providing back-end solutions for Charging Point Operators (CPOs).
+The data is gathered from the [chargecloud API](https://www.chargecloud.de/), a German E-Mobility company providing back-end solutions for Charging Point Operators (**abrev CPOs).

 Additionally, to analyze relationship between utilization rate and the charging stations' surroundings [OpenStreetMap](https://www.openstreetmap.org) (*abbrev.
 OSM*) Points-of-Interest  (*abbrev.
 POI*) locations like food retailers, shopping malls, and highway services is included in the data model.